November 11, 2016

 The 200th active PathwayConnect site in the United States opened in Houston, Texas (Central), in spring 2016.
 In less than two years, sites in the U.S. have doubled, making a total of 213 open sites in operation within the country.

 In 49 locations, PathwayConnect now offers admission to individuals who are not members of The Church of Jesus Christ of Latter-day Saints.
-To be eligible for this pilot offering, an applicant must have a close tie to the Church (investigating, have an LDS family member or close friend, etc.).
+To be eligible for this pilot offering, an applicant must have a close tie to the Church (investigating, have a family member or close friend who is a member of the Church, etc.).
 Admission of applicants of other faiths may not exceed more than 20 percent of an individual PathwayConnect site’s enrollment.

 PathwayConnect introduced a new English assessment that better determines the English level and placement of applicants.
 The assessment was developed in coordination with Brigham Young University and will eventually also be used by other Church organizations (see pg.
 12).